dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q06.md

 It is helpful to think about "if $C$ happens does it affect my knowledge of $A$ and $B$ happening"?
 If $C$ happens we know that $A$ cannot happen.
 If $A$ cannot happen then $B$ is independent of $A$.
 This means $A$ and $B$ are conditionally independent given $C$.

-Recall a particition is a collection of non-empty, non-overlapping subsets of a sample space.
+Recall a partition is a collection of non-empty, non-overlapping subsets of a sample space.
 We know that $A$ affects $B$, which means that this statement cannot be true.

 Since the third option is true the answer cannot be "None of the above."